mynk-tmr/notes/FrontEnd/Extra Topics.md

 **Git** : a distributed version control tool.
 It records changes in a project as **snapshots** in a database called *repository*

 **Test runners** : tools that execute a pre-defined test script and auto-generate results. e.g. Jest

+**Code splitting** : practice of breaking up application into smaller pieces that can be loaded on demand.